elastic/kibana/src/plugins/index_pattern_editor/README.md

 // TODO

-The reusable field editor across Kibana!
+Create index patterns from within Kibana apps.

 This editor can be used to

-* create or edit a runtime field inside an index pattern.
+* create an index pattern.
 * edit concrete (mapped) fields.
 In this case certain functionalities will be disabled like the possibility to change the field _type_ or to set the field _value_.

 ## How to use

-You first need to add in your kibana.json the "`indexPatternFieldEditor`" plugin as a required dependency of your plugin.
+You first need to add in your kibana.json the "`indexPatternEditor`" plugin as a required dependency of your plugin.

 You will then receive in the start contract of the indexPatternFieldEditor plugin the following API: